sourcegraph/about/blogposts/strange-loop-2019-tweet-my-wedding-dress.md

 ---
 sessionId: 1
 title: "Strange Loop 2019 - Tweet My Wedding Dress"
-description: "Inspired by a love of rainbows and silly tech projects, I decided to make my own first wearable tech - a wedding dress full of lights that could be controlled by tweets from my friends and family!"
+description: "Inspired by a love of rainbows and silly tech projects, I decided to make my own first wearable tech - a wedding dress full of lights that could be controlled by tweets from my friends and family!
+This talk will go over the tech I used (suitable for absolute beginners), the mistakes I made and the lessons I learnt.
+From using the Twitter API, writing my own API, coding for an Arduino and wiring the whole thing up to the worst bit - THE SEWING.
+I aim to share the message that it is ok to make mistakes, we all do!
+If you keep trying you can make something magical!"
 author: Blogy McBlogerson
 authorUrl: https://heresblogy.com/
 publishDate: 2019-09-14T00:00-15:30